 Boris Nieslony was born 1945 in Germany, lives in Cologne.
 He has worked intensively as a performance artist, curator, archivist and independent scholar, staging various installations, interventions and artist projects since the 1970s.
 He is the founder of Black Market International, a performance group that meets regularly in various configurations to realise group performance projects.
 And also the instigator of the ASA foundation, a platform for a self-organizing rhizomatic network of performance artists and theorists.

 Nieslony is recognizes as one of the most prolific and significant contributors to performance art.
 Nieslony creates unpredictable and unrepeatable improvisational performance works that manifest “an encounter and its effects”.
 Responding to local circumstances, Nieslony develops images attuned to the moment, rigourously searching for the truth of self-recognition at the intersection of history and live presence.
 His impressive performance style stems from the motto “life is art enough”.

-Will take part of Arctic Action from 10th to 20th of August
+From 10th to 20th of August

 Saskia Edens was born in Geneva where she is graduated in 2002 from the Ecole supérieure des Beaux-arts and the Ecole des Arts décoratifs.
 From 1999 to 2000 she studied at the Akademie der bildenden Künste, Vienna.
 Today she lives and works in Basel, Switzerland.

 Saskia Edens works with molten metal, video, photography, drawing, painting as well as with moulding techniques, performance and the elements.
 What is the common base to all these medium is the energy and the gesture that allows transformations process of matter and being.
 She performs the painting, draws with fire, or makes experiences under earth.
 After this encounter with the elements, she lets the entropy doing the rest.